sagemath/sagewiki_to_gh-2022-10-10/MirrorNetwork.md

 To synchronize with SageMath's master, you can use this command:
 {{{
-rsync -av --delete-after rsync.sagemath.org::sage $TARGET }}}
+rsync -av --checksum --delete-after rsync.sagemath.org::sage $TARGET }}}
 where {{{$TARGET}}} should be replaced by your local target directory.